openstack/ironic-specs/specs/juno-implemented/send-data-to-ceilometer.rst

 * We can allow sensor types to be collected configurable so that it will only collect the sensor data of interest.
 The default can be all sensors.
-This can be an optional feature that some Ironic drivers (IPMI dirver or non-IPMI vendor drivers) may choose to support later with a separate spec.
+This can be an optional feature that some Ironic drivers (IPMI driver or non-IPMI vendor drivers) may choose to support later with a separate spec.

 * Another way, Ceilometer can pull Ironic API *get_sensors_data* to retrieve